codemeta/codemeta/developer-guide.md

 ```

-This example shows the "@type" keyword being used in the instance file.
+This example shows the "@type" keyword being used in the CodeMeta document.
 Because each entry in `agents` can be one
 of multiple possible types ("person", "organization") the type must be defined for each instance.

 ## Appendix B - CodeMeta Properties

-The following set of JSON-LD properties have been selected and vetted by the CodeMeta project for use in creating Codemeta instance files.
+The following set of JSON-LD properties have been selected and vetted by the CodeMeta project for use in creating Codemeta document.

 The related document *codemeta-concepts.md* contains definitions for the concepts that these
 JSON properties are associated with.